Applications for Camp Bestival 2021 accessibility provisions will open in mid-April.

 BOOKABLE ACCESS FACILITIES

-2 FOR 1 – ONE FREE ACCESSIBILITY PERSONAL ASSISTANT PASS
+2 FOR 1 – ONE FREE PERSONAL ASSISTANT PASS

-Customers requiring assistance throughout the festival are entitled to one free pass for their Personal Assistant/Support worker.
-Please note that the customer requiring assistance must have a ticket.
+Customers requiring assistance throughout the festival are entitled to apply for one free pass for their Personal Assistant/Support worker.
+Please note that the customer requiring assistance must have a ticket before applying.
+Once you have purchased your ticket please complete our application form and send it back to us with proof of disability.
+Here are a few of the documents are accept:

 • Middle or Higher rate DLA for care and/or mobility